cableclark/star-star/readme.txt

 = Does this theme support any plugins? =

-STAR-STAR includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Miss Albini includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==